RizkyRajitha/itworksonpi/README.md

 add og image doodle bg

-use slug from strapi
+use slug from strapi ✅

 fix colormore reuse for components

-add privacy plotcy and stuff
+add privacy policy and stuff

 add dynamic lazy loading for posts

+shot time when hover timeago in posts and cards

     at Post (webpack-internal:///./pages/post/[slug].js:172:17)
     at GlobalStyle (webpack-internal:///./pages/_app.js:283:24)